eventflux-io/engine/website/docs/architecture/overview.md

 ---
 sidebar_position: 1
 title: Architecture Overview
-description: Understand the internal architecture of Eventflux
+description: Understand the internal architecture of EventFlux
 ---

 # Architecture Overview

-Eventflux is designed as a modular, high-performance streaming engine with clear separation of concerns between parsing, planning, and execution.
+EventFlux is designed as a modular, high-performance streaming engine with clear separation of concerns between parsing, planning, and execution.

 ## System Architecture